Teufelauto/pico-telemetry/README.md

    And one of the following:
  * [Peter Hinch's as_GPS.py](https://github.com/peterhinch/micropython-async/tree/master/v3/as_drivers/as_GPS) for the async version.
  * [Calvin McCoy's micropyGPS.py](https://github.com/inmcm/micropyGPS) if choosing the non-async version.
-Version to be depreciated due to performance issues without async.
-Currently still needed for async version.
+Version deprecated due to change in focus, but has basic functionality.
 ## telemetry_async.py
 Rename as main.py and place in Pico's root